 Situated within the Imperial Palace East Gardens , the Museum of the Imperial Collections boasts a collection of over 9,800 works of art, including Nihonga-style paintings and Japanese ceramics.
-What you'll see are some of the finest works in the world, and entry is free.
+What you'll see here are some of the finest works in the world.

-The rare works here include an illustrated account of the Mongol invasion and "Chinese Lions" by Kano Eitoku
+The famous works here include an illustrated account of the Mongol invasion and "Chinese Lions" by Kano Eitoku

 How to Get There

 The museum is accessible by subway.

 The closest entrance is through the Ote-mon gate.
 The museum is the first building you see after entering the park.
 From Otemachi Station the gate is only three minutes away on foot.

 A gift from the Emperor to Japan

 The Museum of the Imperial Collections, also known as Sannomaru Shozokan, opened in 1993 after the Imperial family donated 6,500 pieces of art from their private collection to the Japanese government.
 Many of the works were created by Imperial Household artists, and have extremely high artistic value.